Ukhan1248/ukhan1248/README.md

 ### Hi there 👋

-# Umair's GitHub page
+# Welcome to Umair's GitHub page

+### I’m currently working on Front End Development projects with the React.JS framework

-### Welcome to my GitHub page, please follow my profile
+### Please follow my profile

 <!--
 **Ukhan1248/ukhan1248** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.